By Rick Steves

 - Review your options.
 You'll be given three possibilities for your journey; use the "Earlier" and "Later" buttons to see more.
 Each one shows the start and end points (with stations specified), the departure and arrival times, the duration of the trip, the number of changes, and acronyms indicating the train category.
 Don't sweat it if the results show local names for cities you've entered (for example, "Praha" instead of "Prague").
 A circled "R" indicates that the train requires a reservation (see #6).

 - Know where to find more details.
-Clicking the arrow symbol next to any of the trip connections will give you more detail, including all transfer points.
+Clicking the arrow symbol next to any of the trip options will give you more detail, including all transfer points.
 If you click "Show intermediate stops," you can see every stop on that route.
 Clicking the train number shows all the stops for the entire route, including those before and/or after your stations.

 Seasonal changes: Schedules change seasonally around June 10, September 10, and December 10 (though changes are often small).
 The Deutsche Bahn posts updates as soon as they're available.
 Even if your trip is several months in the future, this is still the best planning tool.
 (Again, you can enter an earlier date for a fairly accurate idea of the schedule.)

 Coverage: The Deutsche Bahn site is the most complete resource for train schedules throughout Europe.
-If your destination isn't listed on the Deutsche Bahn site (and if you've spelled it correctly), that's a good sign it doesn't have train service.
-But before giving up — especially for train travel in Spain and Italy may be useful if you're not able to find what you need on the Deutsche Bahn's site.
-For a comprehensive list of each country's railway sites, go to railfaneurope.net.
+If your destination isn't listed on the Deutsche Bahn site (and if you've spelled it correctly), it likely doesn't have train service.
+But before giving up — especially for train travel in Spain and Italy — it's a good idea to consult their national railway sites to double-check availability.
+(For a comprehensive list of each country's railway sites, go to railfaneurope.net and click on "Links").

 Check schedules locally: No matter how carefully you've looked up your schedules in advance, it's a good idea to double-check schedule information while you're on the go in Europe.